Why is There Mold on My Plant Soil?

 Yes!
 There are ways to remove the mold growth in your plant.
 Some home solutions include sprinkling cinnamon powder after removing the mold in the soil.
 It would help if you sprinkled some cinnamon powder, and people have sworn by this method to hamper mold growth in the ground.

-Other methods include mixing baking soda and water and sprinkling it over your plant using a spraying bottle.
-However, one of the most reliable and best methods to invest in is a good fungicide and spray it according to the given directions.
-However, firstly you should know the reasons behind the mold growth to ensure that it does not happen again and again.
+Other methods include mixing baking soda and water and sprinkling it over your plant using a spray bottle.
+However, one of the most reliable and best methods is to invest in a good fungicide and spray it according to the given directions.
+First, you should know the reasons behind the mold growth to ensure that it does not happen again.

-How can I avoid my plants having molds in the future?
+How can I avoid mold in my plants in the future?

-• Perfect place: you should ensure that the plant is stacked at an ideal location with room for air and sunlight.
-You should make sure that it is placed near the window or the doors, or if not, you should move your plants here and there once in a while.
+• Perfect place: you should ensure the plant is stacked at an ideal location with room for air and sunlight.
+You should make sure that it is placed near the window or the doors; if not, you should move your plants here and there occasionally.

-• Water schedule: You should avoid watering your plants so much and only stick by a plan to ensure that plants are not overwatered.
-Furthermore, you should check the plant type and research how much water the plant needs.
-Finally, you can invest in tools that help you access the moisture level in the soil and the plants.
+• Water schedule: You should avoid watering your plants too much and stick to a plan to ensure that they are not overwatered.
+Furthermore, you should check the plant type and research how much water it needs.
+Finally, you can invest in tools that help you assess the moisture level in the soil and the plants.

 • Drainage holes: it is essential to have drainage holes in the pots.
-So when you are making a purchase, you should ensure that there are drainage holes in the pots and not only go for some attractive pot that does not have the holes.
-Otherwise, you can also add some rocks in the pot so that the water is seeped down easily.
+So when making a purchase, you should ensure drainage holes in the pots and not only go for some attractive pots with no holes.
+Otherwise, you can add some rocks to the pot so the water is seeped down easily.

-Molds are something that we all should avoid at all costs.
-By only keeping a few handy tips and some extra care for your plant,s you can quickly get rid of this problem.
+Molds are something that we should all avoid at all costs.
+With a few handy tips and some extra care for your plant, you can quickly get rid of this problem.

-Always make sure to research your plant type and how much sunlight, air, and water mix is required.
+Always research your plant type and the amount of sunlight, air, and water required.
 By following these steps, you can easily protect your plants!

 Mark Brown